tosc/vim/README.md

 * Better names in ö.
 * cp in unite.
 * Detect stuff that needs compiling and compile by itself.
+* Make bb and the other delimiters like those only happen after a space.

 * Add easy bind for / ? so I can use them more like f F.